Insufficient evidence of impact

 How secure is the evidence?

-The research on the impact of media campaigns is very weak.
-There is insufficient evidence to calculate an impact rating.
+The research on knife crime education programmes is very weak.
+There is insufficient evidence to calculate an impact rating for knife crime education programmes on reducing violence.

 How can you implement it well?